fthomas/kaimini/README.rst

 -------

 Kaimini is `free software`_ and licensed under the `GPLv3`_.
-The full text of the GPLv3 can be found in the file ``COPYING`` in Kaimini's source tree.
+The full text of the license can be found in the file ``COPYING`` in Kaimini's source tree.

 .. _free software: http://www.gnu.org/philosophy/free-sw.html